spantaleev/matrix-docker-ansible-deploy/docs/maintenance-upgrading-services.md

 - The `ensure-matrix-users-created` playbook tag makes the playbook automatically create the bot's user account, if any.

-- The shortcut commands with the [`just` program](just.md) are also available: `just install-all` or `just setup-all`
+- Our estimation is that running `--tags=install-all,start` is approximately from **2 to 5 times faster** than running `setup-all,ensure-matrix-users-created,start`.
+See [this entry](../CHANGELOG.md#2x-5x-performance-improvements-in-playbook-runtime) on `CHANGELOG.md` for more information.

-  `just install-all` is useful for maintaining your setup quickly when its components remain unchanged.
-If you adjust your `vars.yml` to remove other components, you'd need to run `just setup-all`, or these components will still remain installed.
+- The shortcut commands with the [`just` program](just.md) are also available: `just install-all` or `just setup-all`.
 Note these shortcuts run the `ensure-matrix-users-created` tag too.

 - See [this page on the playbook tags](playbook-tags.md) for more information about those tags.